Deepfakes in the Workplace: How Synthetic Media Improves Life at the Office

 What are Deepfakes: Examples of Synthetic Media

-Another example is when AI “mixes” one character with another and you get a combo: Jim Carrey as the villain from the movie “The Shining” or Brad Pitt as the Terminator.
+Another example is when generative AI “mixes” one character with another and you get a combo: Jim Carrey as the villain from the movie “The Shining” or Brad Pitt as the Terminator.

 In 2019, the Dali Museum in Florida “revived” Salvador Dali for his 115th birthday.
 The authors used deepfake technology which allowed "Dali" to interact with the museum’s visitors.

 Deepfake technology often contains voice cloning that allows for any person's voice to be artificially recreated and then used in such a way that it sounds like the voice of another person - with their consent, of course.
+Ethical deepfakes applications also have the potential to revolutionize the entertainment industry by providing new avenues for creative storytelling and character development.

 This way, it is possible to improve or rejuvenate someone’s voice.
 With the help of our voice synthesis software, the NFL brought an American football legend, Vincent Lombardi, back to life on screen this year.